gregor8003/cmz_comp/README.rst

 ========

 CMZ (Cottrell, Munro, Zipser) is a trivial image compressor that uses autoencoder neural network.
-Currently it handles geyscale PNG images.
+Currently it handles grayscale PNG images.

 Neural network is built in Keras with tensorflow backend.